simonmichael/hledger/doc/SPEC-lots.md

 ## Lots mode

-There will be a new `--lots` flag, which will enable
+There is a new `--lots` general flag, which enables

-- automatic lot inference, tracking and validation
+- automatic lot inference, tracking and error checking
 - display of per-lot subaccounts and balances in all reports.

 In the journal, it will be possible to record lot operations

-1. implicitly, with compact notation and maximum inference;
+1. implicitly, with minimal notation and maximum inference;
 2. partly explicitly, with any missing parts inferred;
 3. or fully explicitly, requiring no inference.